 • A chief equity officer role and a clear governance structure should be created.
 A named leader, including a clear structure of responsibilities, ensures accountability and execution on health equity strategies for the organisation.
 Interviewed executives discussed how having a chief equity officer report to the CEO and present frequently to the board can demonstrate the organisation’s commitment to health equity.

 • Efforts should be measured and evaluated.
 Efforts to achieve health equity (whether drivers of health investments, diversity efforts with the workforce, or other specific initiatives) should have clear goals and measures to track progress and to provide insights to continue or shift strategies and investments.
 Executives discussed the importance of measuring the impact of efforts on business goals (financial, outcomes, consumer engagement), developing community-specific health equity dashboards, and in balancing the available data with the desire to use analytics to identify problems.

-Health equity is a complex, multifaceted issue, and organizations should be thoughtful in how they approach it.
+Health equity is a complex, multifaceted issue, and organisations should be thoughtful in how they approach it.
 Achieving health equity requires leaders to deliberately design and build systems where the outcome is advancing health equity.
 Each leader should be accountable, and every initiative should be measured for impact on investment.
-Strategies that address multiple dimensions tend to be effective, as does each leader understanding and taking action on their role for achieving health equity within their organization, offerings, community, and ecosystem.
+Strategies that address multiple dimensions tend to be effective, as does each leader understanding and taking action on their role for achieving health equity within their organisation, offerings, community, and ecosystem.
 Success can be dependent on long-term strategic and financial commitment to leadership, resources, and accountability.